What do the numbers on a credit card mean?

 All new credit cards are now equipped with NFC contactless payment technology (such as Visa’s payWave and Mastercard PayPass).
 Hold your card within 4cm of a PayPass or PayWave terminal, and you can approve payments of $100 or less without entering your PIN.

 Using NFC technology, every transaction generates a unique code that prevents you from being incorrectly billed and encryption data protects your finances from fraudulent activity.
 All new credit cards come with credit card technology and 59% of Aussies use it to make purchases.

 Mobile contactless payments

 Mobile contactless payments use the NFC chip that is in your mobile to make payments at contactless payments.
-In Australia, you can use Samsung Pay, Android Pay and Apple Pay to make mobile payments in the same way you would usually tap and go.
+In Australia, you can use Samsung Pay, Google Pay and Apple Pay to make mobile payments in the same way you would usually tap and go.